craig-m/rpi_cluster/doc/readme.md

 * Join The R-Pi to a switch, enable DHCP somewhere on the LAN.

   I have a small LEDE (formerly OpenWRT) router for this (my cluster has its own vlan + subnet).
-This has been configured to only give out IPs to known/static hosts.
+This has been configured to only give out IPs to known/static hosts (the x4 admin nodes).

 * Place the SD cards into the R-Pi and power them on.
 They should all respond to PING.